 Neograf is a Pitch/Gate sequencer based on our Polygraf drum sequencer design.
-Designed to be programmed using a keyboard, Neograf has a simple and intuitive feature set.
-It’s something I’ve always wanted to make and I feel that it really rounds out the -graf family of modules that we’ve been developing.
+Intended to be programmed using a keyboard, Neograf has a simple and intuitive feature set.
+It’s something I’ve always wanted to make - or at least, since I’ve been working on synth projects - and I feel that it really rounds out the -graf family of modules that we’ve been developing.

 Neograf is what Polygraf would be if it had been designed to output pitch and gate.
 The elevator pitch for Neograf would look something like this: “Polygraf is a cool sequencer for Drum Modules.
 So what would it look like if we made a variant for controlling synth voices?
 Well, it’d probably have a very similar interface to Polygraf, right?
 And perhaps it’d be the most natural to program it by playing keys on a keyboard.
 Oh, and it’s very important that we be able to be able to have rests and legato somehow.
 Most tunes are longer than 16 step, so it’d be nice if we could very easily and intuitively switch between playing 16, 32, or 64 note sequences.”